Pregnancy information

 If screening finds a problem

-Most antenatal screening tests will not find anything wrong, but there is a chance you will be told there is a possible problem.
+Most antenatal screening tests will not find anything, but there's a chance you'll be told your baby could be born with a condition.

 Get as much information as you can